 Macro definitions provide a shorthand for long, complex expressions that would otherwise have to be used in equations, possibly in several different elements.
 The definitions are stored in one or more external files, which are read each time Simile starts.
-This allows users to edit the files to include user-defined macros.
+Users may edit the files to include user-defined macros.

 Each new macro is defined in a new line in any file with the extension .pl in the Functions directory.
 There are two places where this directory can be; one is within the Simile program files tree (for built-in functions), and the other is under Simile's local directory (for functions to be treated as user-defined).
 Any functions added by modellers should be placed in the latter location; this has the effect that when a model requiring the functions is saved, they are marked as user-defined, and if the model is subsequently opened on a system where the function definitions are not present, a warning is displayed saying which user-defined functions are missing.